-□ It provides a model to investigate how the lidar returns depend on different parameters and how measurement accuracy, precision, and resolution depend on different parameters.
+□ It provides a model to investigate how the lidar returns depend on the lidar detection procedure, and how measurement accuracy, precision, and resolution depend on various parameters.

 □ It can be used to verify lidar return shapes, assess lidar potentials, guide lidar design and instrumentation, test data retrieval code and metrics, etc.